MuliJob/fruitables/README.md

 # fruitables
-A fruit selling e-commerce web app
+A fruit selling and vegetables e-commerce web app